FAIR-by-Design-Methodology/ATRIUM/resources/Session 2/session2.md

 Tips:

+- Use open file formats
+- Provide editable versions for instructors with a comprehensive instructor kit
 - Focus on creating a sustainable and scalable process for managing and improving the learning materials.
 - Use clear and consistent documentation.
 - Encourage collaboration and feedback from diverse stakeholders.